-Our published methodological review to identify items related to bias in NMAs.
+Our published methodological review to identify items related to bias in NMAs14 identified 22 items related to bias in NMAs.
 These items were reworded into concepts by the steering committee because past Delphi groups focused on the wording of the item, and not its main idea.
 The concepts and questions about the structure of the tool (domains, signalling questions, rating scales) were entered into a Qualtrics survey platform.